How to Sign Up for Studies on the Psychology Participant Pool

 • If any of your courses offer extra credit for SONA usage, the number of points they offer will be added to the tally for required points.
 So, if several of your classes do that during your time here, it is possible that your required points will rise to well over 20, as indicated on the right in the figure above.

 • Any extra points for courses are not technically “required” for you to earn – they are just extra, after all!
-Therefore, even if you don’t earn all of the required points, you can still graduate so long as you have completed 12 credits toward the major.
+Therefore, even if you don’t earn all of the required points, you can still graduate so long as you have completed 12 points toward the major.

 • You can only apply a study’s points to either the SONA Participant Requirement or a single class.